 If a challenge is accepted, a letter will be sent to confirm.

 From 1 April 2014 responsibility for Civil Parking Enforcement passed from Mid Devon District Council, who acted as an agent for Devon County Council for On-Street Enforcement, back to Devon County Council.

-If you have received an on street Penalty Charge Notice (PCN) on or after the 1 April 2014 and wish to make payment, or appeal a ticket, please contact Devon County Council by using the contact details below:
+If you have received an on-street Penalty Charge Notice (PCN) on or after the 1 April 2014 and wish to make payment, or appeal a ticket, please contact Devon County Council as follows: